 The Privacy Act 1988 (Cth) outlines how, why and what information the Commonwealth Government can compile and store, and ensures that information collected is safely held and not abused (for example, it ensures that information not provided to a particular Commonwealth department or organisation is not transferred to another department or organisation without the knowledge or consent of that person, except in limited circumstances).
 Some private bodies, such as health organisations, must comply with similar requirements under this law.

 None of these laws bind private individuals.
-The only limitations on an individual invading someone's privacy are contained within other specific legilsation.
-For example, stalking and recording private conversations.
+The only limitations on an individual invading someone's privacy are contained within other specific legislation.
+For example, stalkingand recording private conversations or activity.